What Does Rockwool (Stonewool) Mean?

-Rockwool is widely used as a soilless growing medium for plants and comes in various forms and various sizes to suit various types of gardens, including rockwool slabs, rockwool cubes, and loose rockwool chunks.
+Rockwool comes in an assortment of forms and sizes to suit a variety of garden types, including rockwool slabs, rockwool cubes, and loose rockwool chunks.
 Cubes are popular for starting seeds, and once they germinate and become seedlings, the cubes can be transplanted into slabs.

 Rockwool is lightweight, and can be reused.
 It provides a sterile growing environment for plants, and although it starts out with a naturally high pH, with proper conditioning its pH can be stabilized to make it suitable for plant growth.